 Director, Smithsonian Latino Center

-Eduardo Díaz is the director of the Smithsonian Latino Center and a 30-year veteran of
+Eduardo Díaz is the director of the Smithsonian Latino Center and a 30-year veteran of arts administration.

 The Latino Center works to increase and enhance Latino presence, research and scholarship at the Smithsonian Institution by sponsoring, developing and promoting exhibitions, collections, research and public programs that focus on the Latino experience.
 Díaz is an advisor to the Smithsonian’s Secretary and Under Secretary for History, Art and Culture as well as to Congress and other government agencies on a range of cultural development issues related to Latino communities in the United States and their impact on diverse countries of origin.